The Atiyah-Bott formula and connectivity in chiral Koszul duality: Turning Koszul duality into an equivalence

 where $\leq c_L$ and $\leq c_{cA}$ denote the connectivity constraints given in Definition~\ref{defn:connectivity_constraints_Lie_ComCoAlg_Ran}, and where $\Chev$ and $\Prim[-1]$ are the functors coming from Koszul duality. \end{thm}

-\begin{rmk} As in the case of $\Vect$, our functors will be automatically restricted to the subcategories with the appropriate connectivity conditions, unless otherwise specified.
-For example, we will write $\Chev$ instead of $\Chev|_{\Liestar(\Ran X)^{\leq c_L}}$ in most cases. \end{rmk}
+\begin{rmk} As in the case of $\Vect$, we will in general suppress the distinction between a functor and its restriction to a subcategory cut out by some connectivity condition.
+For example, we will write $\Chev$ instead of $\Chev|_{\Liestar(\Ran X)^{\leq c_L}}$ unless confusion is likely to occur. \end{rmk}